Back 2 Life (LeToya Luckett album): Singles

 "Back 2 Life" was released as the album's lead single on December 7, 2016.
 The song debuted at number 26 on the US Adult R&B Airplay chart on February 4, 2017 and has since peaked at number six.
 The music video was released to Luckett's Vevo account on January 10, 2017.
 "Used To" was released as the album's second single on April 17, 2017, with the music video premiering the same day.
 "In The Name" was released as the album's third single on the day of release, and the music video for it was released on July 31, 2017.

+Critical reception

+Cryptic Rock's Jackie Knightowl called the album "a 13 course musical medley culinary masterpiece."
+She felt that with Back 2 Life, Luckett "wields her fairy wand and transforms each song into a gilded masterpiece, perfectly assembled with passionate lyrics and catchy rhythmic arrangements."
+Delux Magazine's Shadress Denise noted that "thirteen tracks of love, heartbreak, loneliness, and questions about where her quest of love will end make up this collection of songs.
+Each track not only demonstrates her growth in music, but life and love as well."

+AllMusic editor Andy Kellman rated the album three stars out of five.
+He found that Back 2 Life was "worthy of notice" and noted that the album's "moments of pain and unease do alternate with warm slow jams and assured dancefloor grooves with the singer facing new horizons."
+Edward Bowser from Soul in Stereo called the album a "great showcase of LeToya’s musical diversity but sometimes that comes at the price of consistency.
+The album too often switches gears, bouncing from retro to big band and back to sparse modern production.
+While all of those tracks are notable individually, collectively they don’t make for a seamless listen and it hurts the overall package."

 Commercial performance

-In the United States, Back 2 Life debuted at number ninety-one on the Billboard 200, number forty-four on the Top R&B/Hip Hop Albums chart, number thirty on the Top Album Sales chart, number fourteen on the R&B Albums chart, and number four on the Independent Albums chart.
+In the United States, Back 2 Life debuted and peaked at number ninety-one on the Billboard 200.
+It also reached number forty-four on the Top R&B/Hip Hop Albums chart, number thirty on the Top Album Sales chart, number fourteen on the R&B Albums chart, and number four on the Independent Albums chart.
+Back 2 Life was Luckett's first album not to reach the top spot on the Top R&B/Hip Hop Albums chart.